Aqueuse/Sky-Above-Prototype/README.md

 ## How it works ?

-With a seed generator, Java, Swing, the dyn4j physics motor and a lot of textures (somewhere in the development, I hope to make a texture generator).
+With a seed generator, Java, Swing, the dyn4j physics motor and a lot of textures and sweet colors.

 ## Can I play with it ?

 - Playing ... playing for real, you mean ?
-It is not very playable for the moment.
-It still very buggy and you cannot use the core of the physics like it will be implemented in the future.
-Stay tuned.
+I guess, it's a little playable for the moment.
+It still very buggy but it work basically.

 - Programming ?
 No. I would love but for the moment, it is a secret project and a challenge I have put on myself to learn Java in deep :)  but hey, if you want, download it and fork it :)

-PS : if you know a texture generator or would like to program one, forget the last paragraph and contact me :p

 - Textures and sprites ?
 Yes, absolutely !
 Send me a message and tell me what you want to do first.